juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 # 1. Collaborative Community of Objects
 - OO is not about mimicking real-world objects, but more about creating a whole new world that can satisfy users.
 - Humans are analogous to objects.
-	- Humans think and decide automously, objects autonomously encapsulate states and behaviors.
+	- Humans think and decide autonomously, objects encapsulate states and behaviors to act autonomously.
 	- Humans make both implicit and explicit contracts to collaborate for a common goal, objects message each other to collaborate for a single functionality.
 - Coffee shop analogy
 	- Customer orders coffee, cashier gets orders, barista brews coffee.